The list of required documents applies to all applicants,

-- Chalmers admissions will provide a unique personal link to Chalmers Specific entry requirement form via email (exemptions are listed below*).
+- Chalmers admissions will provide a unique personal link to Chalmers Specific entry requirement form via email (exempted programmes are listed below**).

 - This form will facilitate the assessment and processing of your application.

-- The form does not replace any of the required documentation, and it is still mandatory to submit a course syllabus for each specific prerequisite.
+- The form does not replace any of the required documentation, and it is mandatory to submit a course syllabus for each specific prerequisite.

-- To complete the form is not mandatory but recommended.
+- To complete the Specific Entry Requirements form is not mandatory but recommended.

-*) The following programmes have other criteria for proving eligibility and no form will be sent out for those.
-Design and
+The following programmes have no specific course requirements and no Specific entry requirement form will be used; Design and